-Lease Accounting-Lessor.
-The Company's lessor arrangements primarily include contracts for dedicated space on its communications infrastructure.
-The Company classifies its leases at inception as operating, direct financing or sales-type leases.
+Lease Accounting-Lessor: The Company's lessor arrangements primarily include contracts for dedicated space on its communications infrastructure.
+The Company classifies its leases at inception as operating, direct financing or sales-type lease.
 A lease is classified as a sales-type lease if at least one of the following criteria is met: (1) the lease transfers ownership of the underlying asset to the lessee, (2) the lease grants the lessee an option to purchase the underlying asset that the lessee is reasonably certain to exercise, (3) the lease term is for a major part of the remaining economic life of the underlying asset, (4) the present value of the sum of the lease payments equals or exceeds substantially all of the fair value of the underlying assets, or (5) the underlying asset is of such a specialized nature that it is expected to have no alternative use to the lessor at the end of the lease term.
-Furthermore, when none of the above criteria is met, a lease is classified as a direct financing lease if both of the following criteria are met: (1) the present value of the of the sum of the lease payments and any residual value guaranteed by the lessee that is not already reflected in the lease payments equals or exceeds the fair value of the underlying asset and (2) it is probable that the lessor will collect the lease payments plus any amount necessary to satisfy a residual value guarantee.
+Furthermore, when none of the above criteria is met, a lease is classified as a direct financing lease if both of the following criteria are met: (1) the present value of the sum of the lease payments equals or exceeds reflected in the lease payments equals or exceeds the fair value of the underlying asset and (2) it is probable that the lessor will collect the lease payments plus any amount necessary to satisfy a residual value guarantee.
 A lease is classified as an operating lease if it does not qualify as a sales-type or direct financing lease.
 Currently, the Company classifies all of its lessor arrangements as operating leases.